By Maddie Conley-Online Editor

 While Hoover believes the trees will be missed by students who enjoyed their shade and perfect hammock placement, senior Ivan Oon understands that as the college grows, there will have to be changes.
 He’s just looking forward to the trees that will grow to take their place.

-In a statement from Vice President of Operations Kathie Shaffer, she explained how the removal was necessary not only to create additional parking, but to add a walking path from the High Center to Larson Student Union.
+In a statement from Vice President of Operations Kathie Shafer, she explained how the removal was necessary not only to create additional parking, but to add a walking path from the High Center to Larson Student Union.
 The path’s main focus on being accessible to those with mobility issues.

 Hoover did work with administration to preserve the trees outside of Murray Library and the large Oak near the Alumni Patio.
 The location of the new Welcome Center was chosen to save these trees, he explained.